EGI-Federation/documentation/content/en/users/tutorials/oidc-agent-fedcloudclient-terraform/_index.md

 > another site it may not be needed, and in that case the `main.tf` will have to
 > be adjusted accordingly.

-See the example [`IN2P3-IRES.tfvars`](IN2P3-IRES.tfvars), to be adjusted according to the requirements and to the selected site and VO:
+See the example `IN2P3-IRES.tfvars` below, to be adjusted according to the requirements and to the selected site and VO:

 ```terraform
 # Internal network